HarrisonFok/md-wiki/README.md

 ```
 - Go to the root project directory
 - docker-compose up
-    - Note: frontend doesn't work in the container for some reasons..
+    - Note: frontend doesn't work (but still runnable) in the container for some reasons..